 This five-day hike tackles the central section of the magical Cotswold Way National Trail, starting in the historic wool town of Painswick and crossing the Cotswolds escarpment and endless miles of rolling countryside before finishing 61km/38 miles later in the beautiful village of Tormarton.

 The Cotswold Way offers over 100 miles of magical walking, with long-distance views and journeys through picturesque villages and past ancient sites.
 The full National Trail runs from Chipping Campden to Bath and can take up to 10 days to walk.
 So we’ve put together a shortened five-day itinerary covering 61km/38 miles, missing out the start and finish and instead focusing on the glorious central stages of the Cotswold Way.

 You’ll begin in beautiful Painswick before following the steep western edge of the Cotswold Escarpment, part of the limestone belt that stretches from England’s south coast to the North Sea.
-You’ll enjoy stunning views high above Severn Valley with Wales beyond, before dropping down into ancient villages and market towns.
+You’ll enjoy stunning views high above the Severn Valley with Wales beyond, before dropping down into ancient villages and market towns.
 To the east the land falls away towards the tranquil meanders of the River Thames, helping frame the Cotswolds as England’s largest Area of Outstanding Natural Beauty.
-This is a landscape of rural charm, fascinating history, and mellow tranquility.
+This is a landscape of rural charm, fascinating history and mellow tranquillity.

 Gentle / Moderate